Category:

 According to Procurement Tactics, a single human contract review takes about 92 minutes, and that’s only for one document.
 Multiply that by dozens or hundreds, and you can see why manual review is a major time loss.

-Contract analysis software (or contract review software) tackles this problem by scanning legal documents and pulling out the contract data that matters most.
+Contract analysis software (or contract review software) tackles this problem by scanning legal documents and pulling out the contract data that matters most, so teams do not have to hunt through PDFs, email threads, and folders just to answer basic questions about risk, renewals, pricing terms, or obligations.

 The importance is clear: quicker contract reviews mean fewer delays, fewer missed details, and more time for actual decision-making.
 We’ll talk about more benefits later.